GA1/fullstack-gallery/README.md

 1. Use webpack for node backend too (create-react-app uses webpack in the frontend already).
 I chose to use a tailor-made shell script because it is just simpler and clearly does the job of running the demo well.
 2. I stood before a choice of making the API simple, or more complicated but open for extensions.
 I choose the first as nothing was sad about possible extensions.
 3. Eject the create-react-app and tweak the dependencies.
+4. It would be be cool to navigate the pictures with on press left/right keys.